A Republican mayor talks about the border – and why he supports Harris

 - Deep Read ( 6 Min. )

-| MESA, Ariz.
+| Mesa, Ariz.

 You may have seen John Giles, a lifelong Republican and the mayor of Mesa, Arizona, speak at the Democratic National Convention in August.
 He leads a conservative city in a key swing state, but is opposing GOP nominee Donald Trump and endorsing Democrat Kamala Harris for president.